Richard Glazar: Early life and family

 Glazar (Goldschmid) was born in Prague, Czechoslovakia, to a Jewish-Bohemian family who spoke both Czech and German.
 His father served in the Austro-Hungarian Army before independence.
-His parents divorced in 1922, and his mother married a wealthy leather merchant, Quido Bergmann, who already had two children, Karel and Adolf.
+His parents divorced in 1932, and his mother married a wealthy leather merchant, Quido Bergmann, who already had two children, Karel and Adolf.
 Karel died in the Austrian Mauthausen-Gusen concentration camp on May 17, 1942.
-Adolf went in October 1939 to Denmark with the Youth Aliyah organization, escaped in October 1943 to Sweden (Denmark was occupied by Nazi Germany 1940-45).
-In 1944-45 he served as a volunteer in the Free Czechoslovak Army in UK & France, and was later awarded the Czechoslovakian War Cross.
+Adolf went in October 1939 to Denmark with the Youth Aliyah organization, escaped in October 1943 to Sweden (Denmark was occupied by Nazi Germany in 1940–1945).
+In 1944-45 he served as a volunteer in the Free Czechoslovak Army in UK & France, and was later awarded the Czechoslovak War Cross.
 He later earned the degree of B.Sc. in dairy technology at the Agriculture University of Denmark.
 Richard and Adolf met after WWII and continued to have contact until the end of Richard's life.